searchhub/searchhub.github.io/ui/readme.de.md

 In this video, Jonathan Ross walks us through how Machine Learning Algorithms are able to assist our customers in autonomous site-search optimization.

-# Searchhub Basic Training - How do I Merge Clusters?
+# searchhub Basic Training - How do I Merge Clusters?

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3sKhtLw-1Ic" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This video will introduce how to merge clusters using our category and filter selection tools.

-# Searchhub Basic Training — Using the Fingerprint Button and Pre-Defined Filters
+# searchhub Basic Training — Using the Fingerprint Button and Pre-Defined Filters

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/W_FzhKrHeyk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This video will introduce _how to use the fingerprint button to confirm highly similar clusters identified by search|hub_, as well as, using pre-defined filters to more specifically focus optimization efforts.

-# SearchHub Basic Training - How To Set Up Redirects
+# searchhub Basic Training - How To Set Up Redirects

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/FAgJtXpWgiw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>